-For the first positive result, the student athlete will be given the option of either:

-Option 1.

-The athlete will immediately be denied participation for a minimum of fifty percent (50%) of the season.
-If less than 50% of contests remain, there will be a carryover into the next sport in which the athlete has previously participated or into the start of the next year of that sport, the result being a minimum of 50% loss of season.

-The student will make an appointment with a certified chemical dependency counselor (or at an agency certified by the Ohio Department of Health or the Ohio Department of Alcohol and Drug Addiction Services) for chemical dependency assessment and then follow the recommendations of the counselor.
-The student shall remain suspended from the team until the assessment is complete and recommendations are followed.
-The parent/guardian/custodian is responsible for all expenses and for providing the Athletic Department with documentation that the athlete completed all recommendations of the counselor.
+- A. Denial of participation for 20% of the current or upcoming sports season in which the athlete has previously participated.
+If less than 20% of contests remain, there will be a carryover into the next sport in which the athlete has previously participated or into the start of the next year of that sport, the result being a minimum of 20% loss of season. - B. Completion of a Substance Rehabilitation Counseling Program at the expense of the athlete/family under the following guidelines: - a.
+Certified chemical dependency counselor (or at an agency certified by the Ohio Department of Health or the Ohio Department of Alcohol and Drug Addiction Services) for chemical dependency assessment and then follow the recommendations of the counselor.
+The parent/custodian/guardian is responsible for all expenses and for providing the Athletic Department with documentation that the athlete completed all recommendation of the counselor. - C. Athletes will remain a team member, may practice, but will not be permitted to play in a contest or dress in uniform. - a.
+If illegal drugs are used/in possession of the student athlete, the student will be prohibited to attend practice until cleared by a certified chemical dependency counselor (or at an agency certified by the Ohio Department of Health or the Ohio Department of Alcohol and Drug Addiction Services) for chemical dependency assessment and then follow the recommendations of the counselor.
+The parent/custodian/guardian is responsible for all expenses and for providing the Athletic Department with documentation that the athlete completed all recommendation of the counselor.

-The parent/guardian/custodian and student will meet with the Athletic Director, the coach, and a building administrator to determine reinstatement.
-The student may be required, at parent/guardian/custodian expense, to submit to weekly or random testing for the remainder of the current athletic season.

-Athletes who choose Option 1 will remain a team member, may practice once the assessment and recommendations are complete, but will not be permitted to play in regular/postseason contests or dress in uniform while under this suspension.

-Option 2.

-Immediate denial of participation in interscholastic athletics if the student refuses and/or fails to make an appointment with a certified chemical dependency counselor (or at an agency certified by the Ohio Department of Health or the Ohio Department of Alcohol and Drug Addiction Services) for chemical dependency assessment and then follow the recommendations of the counselor.

-There will be a carryover of denial of participation into the next sport in which the athlete has previously participated or into the start of the next year of that sport, the result being a 100% loss of season.

-Athletes who choose this option shall not practice with or be permitted to be part of the team in any manner for the duration of the exclusion.
-The parent/guardian/custodian and student will meet with the Athletic Director, the coach, and a building administrator to determine reinstatement.

-Second Violation - Accumulative:
+Second Violation: